plingplingshiny/tp/docs/UserGuide.md

 4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar PropertyPal.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
 Note that the app contains some sample data by default.<br>
+* column widths are adjustable (to display truncated values)
    ![Ui](images/Ui.png)

 5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>